Efficient training of energy-based models via spin-glass control

 Next, we analyze how the Gibbs accessibility varies with training, which is depicted in Fig.~\ref{fig:gibbs_access}.
-For RBMs trained with CD, PCD, and exact gradients, the models are initialized in accordance to the standard procedure~\cite{HintonRBMguidelines}, thus being initially in a paramagnetic phase at high energy.
+For RBMs trained with CD, PCD, and exact gradients, the models are initialized in accordance to the standard procedure~\cite{HintonRBMguidelines}, thus being initially in a paramagnetic phase at high temperature.
 As discussed above, this initialization has the consequence that, during the first epochs of training, Gibbs sampling does not reach low-energy configurations.
 This effect is prominent in Fig.~\ref{fig:gibbs_access}, and in stark contrast to the case of RA-RBMs, for which Eq.~\eqref{eq:hebbian_rule} initializes the model in a phase where the ground state is easily accessible via Gibbs sampling.

 After training, Fig.~\ref{fig:gibbs_access} shows that all standard RBM models end up in a regime where Gibbs sampling is efficiently reaching the low-energy sector.
 The speed at which they reach this regime is directly related to the quality of the estimation of the negative phase, this is, to the ability of drawing samples according to the Boltzmann distribution of Eq.~\eqref{eq:boltz_prob}.
 In contrast, RA-RBM models are always in a regime of good sampling, which allows for large reductions in the number of epochs needed for successful training (see Sec.~\ref{sec:results:hd}).